Chart Color Schemes

 An assessment of population growth drivers in Seaford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Seaford's population, as of August 2025, is approximately 18,083.
-This figure represents an increase of 868 people since the 2021 Census, which recorded a population of 17,215.
-The growth is inferred from ABS estimates showing an estimated resident population of 18,072 in June 2024 and an additional 294 validated new addresses since the Census date.
-This results in a population density of 1,454 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Seaford's growth rate of 5.0% since the 2021 census exceeds both the SA4 region (3.2%) and the SA3 area, positioning it as a growth leader in the region.
-Natural growth contributed approximately 50.3% of overall population gains during recent periods.
+Seaford's population is 18,074 as of November 2025.
+This reflects a growth of 859 people since the 2021 Census, which reported a population of 17,215.
+The increase is inferred from ABS data showing an estimated resident population of 18,072 in June 2024 and 290 new addresses validated since the Census date.
+This results in a population density ratio of 1,454 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Seaford's growth rate of 5.0% since the 2021 census exceeds both the SA4 region (3.1%) and the SA3 area, indicating it as a growth leader in the region.
+Natural growth contributed approximately 50.3% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends suggest a growth just below the national median, with an expected increase of 1,893 persons to 2041, reflecting a total increase of 10.4% over the 17-year period.
+By 2041, Seaford is expected to increase by 1,893 persons based on the latest annual ERP population numbers, reflecting a total increase of 10.5% over the 17-year period.

 Frequently Asked Questions - Population